vlevit/notify-send.sh/tests/README.md

 # Testing `notify-send.sh`

+**Okay, so long story short, I'm not working on this for a while because it demands that I write chroot encapsulation** I've done this before and in this situation it looks to be far too much time to be worth it.
+So this is going untested unless someone else wants to finish my work.
+Or until I work back to this, which probably won't be until the next millennia.

+&#x1F627; Please help.

+---

 To test this script, you'll need at least a single POSIX compliant shell, and `xdotool` which provides the Xorg Window manipulation needed for automatic testing.
 Along with all the other dependencies `notify-send.sh` needs to run by itself.

+(**I've only personally tested `dash`...**)
 This is a short list of widely used shells:
  * [Korn Shell][ksh]
  * [C Shell][csh]